Kate Swanson is a Scottish-born Australian who has traveled to and lived in many countries across the globe.

 You can visit the Freycinet National Park on a day trip from Hobart, but you will enjoy its pristine wilderness much more if you take your time.
 It's a good place to stop for a night or two on your way to Launceston.
 Drink in the spectacular scenery and stunning beaches, and perhaps do some kayaking or walking.

-Launceston is Tasmania's second city, but has few interesting sights in town.
+Launceston is Tasmania's second city, but has a few interesting sights in town.
 Base yourself there for a day or two so you can enjoy a picnic or lunch at Cataract Gorge, a spectacular park just outside the city.
-In some ways it's a typical British Victorian pleasure garden, with its lawns, rhododendrons, peacocks and bandstand—but it also has a spectacular natural river gorge which you can cross on a gently swaying suspension bridge!
+In some ways, it's a typical British Victorian pleasure garden with its lawns, rhododendrons, peacocks and bandstand—but it also has a spectacular natural river gorge which you can cross on a gently swaying suspension bridge!